Malaria Clinical Presentation

 • Jaundice

 Notably, infection with P vivax, particularly in temperate areas of India, may cause symptoms up to 6-12 months after the host leaves the endemic area.
-In addition, patients infected with P vivax or P ovale may relapse after longer periods, because of the hypnozoite stage in the liver.
+Patients infected with P vivax or P ovale may relapse after longer periods, because of the hypnozoite stage in the liver.

 P malariae does not have a hypnozoite stage, but patients infected with P malariae may have a prolonged, asymptomatic erythrocytic infection that becomes symptomatic years after leaving the endemic area.

-Because P malariae infection is typically relatively mild, Plasmodium knowlesi infection should be suspected in persons residing or traveling in the above geographical areas who are severely ill and have microscopic evidence of P malariae infection.
+Because P malariae infection typically is relatively mild, Plasmodium knowlesi infection should be suspected in persons residing or traveling in the above geographic areas who are severely ill and have microscopic evidence of P malariae infection.
 Diagnosis may be confirmed via polymerase chain reaction (PCR) assay test methods.

 Physical Examination